bhauman/bhauman.github.com/_posts/2013-08-22-channels-of-channels-dots-game-refactor.md

 familiar pattern that looks vaguely similar to Clojure's [partition-by](http://clojuredocs.org/clojure_core/clojure.core/partition-by).

-I am going to factor out this pattern of a splitting a channel into a channel of channels.
+I am going to factor out this pattern of splitting a channel into a channel of channels.

 {% highlight clojure %}